vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support in other IM software</summary>

-MyShell.ai Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts, and through the bound social accounts, membership benefits can be extended to robots on social media, expected to support platforms such as Telegram, Discord, etc.
+MyShell.ai's Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts on the user side.
+Through the bound social accounts, membership benefits can be extended to robots on social media.
+Platforms such as Telegram and Discord are expected to be supported.

 </details>